-Have you ever asked yourself, Why do bad things happen to good people?
+Why do bad things happen to good people?
+Have you ever asked yourself this question?
 I remember struggling with this question for many years.
 I may now be able to shed some light on the subject.

 There are several reasons this may happen, and the reasons are categorized by belief and non-belief of a higher power.
 There are reasons which vary greatly from the Jewish, pagan, atheist, and Christian perspective, just to name a few.